oracle/truffleruby/doc/user/installing-graalvm.md

 high-performance language runtimes.

 The Community Edition base image can be installed from GitHub, under an open source licence.
 The Enterprise Edition base image can only be installed from the Oracle Technology Network using the OTN licence.

-See https://www.graalvm.org/downloads for download links.
+See [GraalVM Downloads](https://www.graalvm.org/downloads) page for download links.
 Nightly builds of the GraalVM Community Edition are [also available](https://github.com/graalvm/graalvm-ce-dev-builds/releases).